1999AZZAR/mcp-server-google-search/README.md

 ## Features
 - Exposes multiple HTTP endpoints for search, filters, and tools.
+- Structured JSON logging with Pino.
+- Swagger UI documentation at `/docs`.
+- Prometheus metrics exposed at `/metrics`.
+- Redis caching with LRU in-memory fallback and stale-while-revalidate.
+- Rate limiting to throttle abuse.
+- Health (`/health`) and root (`/`) endpoints for initialization checks.
 - Fetches data from the Google Custom Search API.
 - Returns the raw JSON response from Google.
 - Supports caching with Redis.